 A number of posts showed genuine concern over her knees and back with this stunt.

-After posting snide responses to a few of these posts, Anna posted that she was blocking the unsolicited advice and warned that any future posters of such advice would get blocked.
+After posting snide responses to a few of these posts, O’Brien posted that she was blocking the unsolicited advice and warned that any future posters of such advice would get blocked.

-Though Anna pointed out that the stunt was a whim and not a recurring routine, we have to wonder why the concern over her knees and back got to her so much.
+Though O’Brien pointed out that the stunt was a whim and not a recurring routine, we have to wonder why the concern over her knees and back distressed her.

 Plus-Size Influencers Are Not Unique

-As far as being “criticized” for workout technique, plus-size body-positive Instagrammers are not unique.
+As far as being “criticized” for workout technique, plus-size Instagrammers are not unique.

 Certainly, it should dawn upon them that MANY Instagrammers – from stick-thin to rippling with muscle, from young to old, from beginner to seasoned bodybuilder – have received unsolicited advice on their workout technique.